itsmk42/shanmukha-generatos/README.md

-# Shanmukha Generators - WhatsApp to Website Automation
+# Shanmukha Generators

+> **Status**: Dependencies fixed for Vercel deployment ✅ - WhatsApp to Website Automation

 A full-stack web application that automatically converts WhatsApp messages into a public-facing generator catalog.
 Built with Next.js, Node.js, MongoDB, and Redis.